oracle/db-sharding/docker-based-sharding-deployment/README.md

 # docker network create --driver=bridge --subnet=10.0.20.0/24 shard_pub1_nw
 ```

-**Note:** You can change subnet and one of the above mentioned docker bridge based on your enviornment.
+**Note:** You can change subnet and choose one of the above mentioned docker network bridge based on your enviornment.

 ### Create Containers
 Before creating the GSM container, you need to build the catalog and shard containers.
 Execute the following steps to create containers: